fermoo025/fermoo025/README.md

 - 📫 How to reach me : leoscott0228@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I resolved Elementor Page-Loading.
 When first loading Elementor page, sometimes it tooks long or gets stucked.
 In my net, it was stucked.
 I examined the source and they download Google fonts newly.
 - In one css, there were 161 fonts but many of them were duplicates.
-So I inserted removing duplicates and checking existances code.
+So I inserted code for removing duplicates and checking existances.
 Following this, my Elementor started.
-I think many of teoubles are caused by this.
+I think many of troubles are caused by this.
 - I searched into Google and found that the loading problem have continued until now.
 I think error on loading Google Fonts is the main source of troubles.-

 <!---